argmaxml/recsplain/docs/source/index.rst

 Use it to recommend items to users based on their preferences.

-Your recommendations are more likely to be successful if based on user preference.
+Recommendations are more likely to be successful if based on user preference.

+This benefits both the person making the recommendation and the user.

+The recommender is more likely to increase conversions by making more valuable recommendations to users, and users more easily find the items they prefer.

 A teacher could use the recsplain system to recommend healthy snacks to students based on each student's tastes to make it more likely that the student actually eats healthy.